Applying to Duquesne's MBA Sustainable Business Practices Program

 All admitted applicants are considered for merit based aid which can be comprised of scholarships, fellowships, and/or a graduate assistantship.
 No additional forms are required for these opportunities, with the exception of the Eugene E. Beard Sustainability Fellowship, which requires an essay to be submitted once you have completed your initial application.

-We require a TOEFL score to be taken within 12 months (one year) from the time of application.
+TOEFL scores must be sent directly from the ETS website.
+Duquesne's institution code for the TOEFL is 2196, and the department code is 02.
+We require a TOEFL score earned within 12 months (one year) from the time of application.
 The minimum score for TOEFL is 90.
-Duquesne's institution code for the TOEFL is 2196 and the department code is 02.

-We require a IELTS score to be taken within 12 months (one year) from the time of application.
+IELTS scores must be sent directly from the IELTS website.
+We require an IELTS score earned within 12 months (one year) from the time of application.
 The minimum score for IELTS is 7.

 International students are required to have a four-year bachelor's degree, however in certain instances a three-year degree may be acceptable.
 Please contact the graduate office for verification.
 Official transcripts in English are required.
 Uncertified photocopies will not be accepted.